Northern-Block/doc-ariesrfc-trustinputprotocol/README.md

 The query message says, “ Please tell me if the issuer: ‘did:example:123456abcdef’ is authorized to issue the credential: ‘http://university.example/credentials/1872’.
 And please give me information about the governance framework that governs the trust registry operation.”
 Please refer to the Localisation section below for further details.

+Note that the credential-type field is meant to be the credential definition.

 The `requestor` can send an array of issuers and credentials in their request to the trust registry.
 If they’re seeking multiple trust inputs from a single trust registry, they can get them in a single request.

 Additional formats can be supported and added to this above list.